ushis/local-repo/README.md

 	                        see --add for a description of the path argument -U, --aur-upgrade     upgrade all packages in the repo, which are available in the AUR
+	  -V, --vcs-upgrade     upgrade all packages in the repo, which are based on a VCS and available in the AUR

 # Examples